basondole/open/README.md

 # netgrapher
-Tool for auto generation of link state network topologies using SNMP.
-The code will take a base IP address and SNMP community string then poll each adjacent device to generate the network diagram.
+Tool for auto generation of link state such as OSPF and IS-IS network topologies using SNMP.
+The code will take a base IP address and SNMP community string then poll each adjacent device for protocol specific OIDs to gather neighborship details that will be used to generate the network diagram.

 # OIDs
 Different vendor implement different MIB OIDs in their software below are generic and may not work with your equipment.
-Refer vendor OID library
+For more specifi OIDs for your environment refer your equipment vendor OID library

 ### OSPF
  OSPF RouterId